porsager/postgres/README.md

 ##### SASL_SIGNATURE_MISMATCH
 > Message type X not supported

 When using SASL authentication the server responds with a signature at the end of the authentication flow which needs to match the one on the client.
-This is to avoid [man in the middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
-If you receive this error the connection was cancelled because the server did not reply with the expected signature.
+This is to avoid [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+If you receive this error the connection was canceled because the server did not reply with the expected signature.

 ##### NOT_TAGGED_CALL
 > Query not called as a tagged template literal